 Make the school aware if their child is sick or otherwise cannot complete work.

-Seek help from the school if they need it – for example with using [platform] effectively or hardware issues preventing home learning.
+Seek help from the school if they need it – for example with using Class Dojo effectively or hardware issues preventing home learning.

 Adhere to Remote Learning protocols e.g loan agreement for school IT equipment